emm-an1/TicTacToe/README.md

 # TicTacToe

-A console based TicTacToe application
+A console based TicTacToe application written in C++ using classes.